francocurotto/DDMre/documentation/rules/rules_notes.md

 # Attack Notes
 - Monsters can attack only once per turn.
+- Monster attack can only be raised by abilities up to 250

 ## Attack Damages
 - Normal attack
     - not-guarding: damage = attack